TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 In the toolbar/navbar (the thing at the top containing your tabs and everything):

-- Right click on the "Show sidebars" button (the thing on the left) and click "Remove from Toolbar" - It provides nothing, this is just Mozilla copying Vivaldi's UI (and more is coming) because their own designers are incompetent
+- Right click on the "Show sidebars" button (the thing on the left) and click "Remove from Toolbar" - It provides nothing, this is just Mozilla copying Vivaldi's UI (and more is coming - and this isn't a joke [on desktop](https://www.neowin.net/news/mozilla-is-working-on-a-big-firefox-redesign-here-is-what-it-looks-like/) they just copy [Vivaldi](https://vivaldi.com/wp-content/themes/vivaldicom-theme/img/desktop/vivaldi_78_hero_light.webp) and on Android they just copy Safari iOS) because their own designers are incompetent.

 - Right click on the "Account" button (the thing on the right) and click "Remove from Toolbar"